-1Cor 15:9 For I am the least of the apostles, who am not worthy to be called an apostle, because I persecuted the church of God.
+1 Corinthians 15:9 For I am the least of the apostles, who am not worthy to be called an apostle, because I persecuted the church of God.

-B. ABOUT THE BOOK OF 2 CORINTHIANS
+B. ABOUT THIS BOOK

 2 Corinthians which is written by Paul somewhere around 55 A.D., is much different from his other letters.
-It opens wide the windows of his personal life and struggles, showing him at his most transparent.
+This letter is the most biographical and least doctrinal of Paul's epistles.
+It tells us more about Paul as a person and as a minister than any of the others.
 It was unedited and unguarded.
-It had been published essentially without his permission.
+It had been published essentially without his permission, if you will.
 He undoubtedly had no idea it would be preserved for centuries to follow.

-We learn from this letter that Paul was not a highly polished silver goblet sitting on a shelf, to be admired and observed but not touched.
-Rather, he was a used, misused and broken piece of pottery - an ordinary "jar of clay".
+We learn from this letter that Paul was not a highly polished silver goblet, sitting on a shelf, to be admired and observed, but not touched.
+Rather, he was a used, misused, and broken piece of pottery - an ordinary "jar of clay".